-Obtaining a permit for a lot/land for the purpose of house construction may seem like a major impediment in the expansion of the housing industry.
-While some households may have the means or income to start building projects and others may still be struggling, the allocation of land to applicants and perhaps to some extent institutional delay to approve building plan may serve as obstacles.
-Predicting this scenario as a major constraint, the respondents to the Household Questionnaire (See Appendix E: Preliminary Report) were asked to specify what type of arrangement they have in place concerning the lot/land their buildings occupy.
+Obtaining a permit for a house lot/land for the purpose of house construction may be seen as a major impediment in the expansion of the housing industry.
+While some households may have the means or income to start a building project and others may still be struggling, the allocation of land to applicants as well as possible institutional delay to approve building plans may serve as obstacles.
+Foreseeing this scenario as a major constraint, the respondents to the Household Questionnaire (See Appendix E: Preliminary Report) were asked to specify what type of arrangement they have in place concerning the lot/land their buildings occupy.

-In 2012, a significant number (130,932 or 64.0 percent) of the households in the entire country have ownership titles of the land where their buildings are built, and second to this category were 13.7 percent (28,147) of the households who perhaps for one reason or the other constructed on the land without paying anything or live there "Rent Free".
+In 2012, a significant number (130,932 or 64.0 percent) of the households in the entire country have ownership titles of the land where their buildings are built.
+Second to this category was 13.8 percent (28,147) of the households who perhaps for one reason or the other constructed on land they did not own but occupied "Rent Free".
 Though households who were leasing and renting the land account for the minimal proportions compared to households with land title deeds, these two categories along with land squatters represent the bottleneck on land acquisition.
 The land renters and leasers combined accounted for 10.8 percent, while the squatters made up 3.5 percent or 7,196 households.
-Households who have nothing to do with the lot/land at all, and perhaps occupied the buildings constructed on the land as tenants and living there based on agreement made with the owners of the property constituted 6.7 percent.
+Households who have nothing to do with the lot/land at all, and perhaps occupied the buildings constructed on the land as tenants and living there based on an agreement made with the owners of the property constituted 6.7 percent.

-In all, it is observed that a total of 14.3 percent or 29,316 households, including land renters, leasers and squatters may be encountering problems associated with difficulty in land acquisition or availability of adequate income to start building construction.
-Accordingly, upgrading the bottleneck in the acquisition of lot permit for house construction would be a great advantage for the housing industry in Guyana (Table 5.18 and Figure 5.8).
+In all, it is observed that a total of 14.3 percent or 29,316 households, including land renters, leasers and squatters may be encountering problems associated with difficulty in land acquisition or availability of adequate income to start construction.
+Accordingly, the removal of the bottleneck in the acquisition of lot permit for house construction would be a great advantage for the housing industry in Guyana (Table 5.18 and Figure 5.8).